Cloud-PG/prometheus-hpa/README.md

 ```
 Then, let's deploy Prometheus server itself, mounting that ConfigMap as volume.
 ```
-# This manifest is used to create Prometheus deployment, service, ClusterRole and ClusterRoleBinding
+# This manifest is used to create Prometheus Deployment, Service, ClusterRole and ClusterRoleBinding

 # create Prometheus deployment
 apiVersion: extensions/v1beta1